Mastering SEO Alt Text: Improve Your Accessibility and Search Visibility

 To help you make the most of your alt text efforts, we’ve unpacked the effects it can have from an SEO perspective and the steps you can take to get the best of both worlds – web accessibility compliance and greater search visibility.

-What Is Alt Text and Why Does It Matter for SEO?
+What Is Alt Text for SEO?

 Does Alt Text Help SEO?